FischerHewitt/project_4/README.md

   - This can include pulling entire methods into a parent type, or pulling up _parts_ of a method into a parent type.
   - If you opt to use mostly interfaces and default methods, you will find that private instance variables and their public getters and setters must be duplicated across all implementing subclasses.
 This duplication is okay.

+You should also not "over-correct" to the opposite extreme, where you create interfaces or abstract classes for _every single method_.
+It is up to you to idenitfy the right abstractions, i.e., the appropriate groupings of data and functionality.

 ## Design document

 You are strongly encouraged to prepare a diagram describing your program design before you begin refactoring the source code.
 Show me this diagram during lab or office hours to receive some feedback about it before you dive too deeply into code editing.

 ## Source code refactoring